 As far as Medway is concerned, one of the most significant anniversaries this year has been Magna Carta's 800th.
 The Council was successful in securing a Lottery Grant to help commemorate this but before this was known, FOMA had been promised a lecture by one of our Vice-Presidents, Sir Robert Worcester.
 Sir Robert is Chairman of the Magna Carta 2015 800th Anniversary Commemoration Committee and is passionate about our heritage.
-He was also Chancellor of the University of Kent until 2014, and is now Honorary Professor of Politics here.
+He was also Chancellor of the University of Kent until 2014, and is now Honorary Professor of Politics there.
 When Simon Lace, Medway's Heritage Services Manager, secured the Lottery Grant for the lecture series it was expanded into four talks and each one has been a sell-out!
-First-class speakers with very interesting material - such a treat.
-Read the first part of my account of the talks on the following page.
+First-class speakers with very interesting material - such a treat (see overleaf, page 5).
 On 24 October, there were three Son et Lumieres in the moat of Rochester Castle to commemorate the 1215 siege and the undermining of the south east tower by King John's sappers.
 The weather was awful - high winds and lashing rain - but it didn't stop a large proportion of the population of Medway turning out.
 It was great fun, very well done with an excellent commentary by Dr. Marc Morris - who was born in Strood!

-My very best wishes to you all for Christmas and the New Year !
+My very best wishes to you all for Christmas and the New Year!

-New Members

-A warm welcome to new FOMA members Josie Iles, and Hazel and Charlie Thorn.
+New Members A warm welcome to new FOMA members Josie Iles, and Hazel and Charlie Thorn.